abahernest/node-book-directory-api/docs/books/POST.md

-# Login
+# Add A Book

-Used to collect a Token for a registered User.
+Used to add a book to database

 **URL** : `/books/`